nickyiliwang0000/h/react-and-firebase/intro-to-react-hooks.md

 ## Using State in a Function Component

-React Hooks includes a built-in Hook called `useState` that allows us to use state in a Function component. `useState` is a function that accepts one parameter which sets the starting value of the state we want to declare.
+React Hooks includes a built-in Hook called `useState` that allows us to create and update state. `useState` is a function that accepts one parameter which sets the starting value of the state we want to declare.
 It returns an array of 2 items - the first is the variable we are declaring and the second is a function that we can use to update that specific piece of state.

-Using array destructuring, we can name those two returned items for use in our code.

 Let's look at it once and then break down the pieces.